Caesar cipher: History and usage

-The Caesar cipher is named for Julius Caesar, who used an alphabet where decrypting would shift three letters to the left.
+The Caesar cipher is named for Julius Caesar, who used an alphabet where decrypting would shift three letters to the right.

-The Caesar cipher is named after Julius Caesar, who, according to Suetonius, used it with a shift of three (A becoming D when encrypting, and D becoming A when decrypting) to protect messages of military significance.
-While Caesar's was the first recorded use of this scheme, other substitution ciphers are known to have been used earlier.
+The Caesar cipher is named for Julius Caesar, who, according to the Roman historian Suetonius, used it with a shift of three (A becoming D when encrypting, and vice versa when decrypting) to protect messages of military significance.
+While Caesar's was the first recorded use of this scheme, other substitution ciphers are known to have existed earlier.
+Suetonius writes that his nephew, Augustus, used the cipher with a right shift of one, but it did not wrap around to the beginning of the Latin alphabet, instead replacing Z with AA.
+Evidence exists that Caesar also used more complicated systems.
+The grammarian Aulus Gellius refers to a (now lost) treatise on his ciphers:

-"If he had anything confidential to say, he wrote it in cipher, that is, by so changing the order of the letters of the alphabet, that not a word could be made out.
-If anyone wishes to decipher these, and get at their meaning, he must substitute the fourth letter of the alphabet, namely D, for A, and so with the others."